adobe/helix-home/hackathons/13-ber.md

 #### Track 1: adobe.com on Helix 5
 - switch over all the projects you are involved in to helix5
 - repoless projects (pga tour)?
+- change tutorial to aem.page and aem.live
+- change default new projects to helix5
 - sidekick implications
 - get outside-in, ideal project to work
 - other test sites